datopian/playbook/issues-tasks/README.md

 This key information should be present:

 * Short description: of what is involved.
-A user story if possible
+A user story if possible.
-* Acceptance criteria: what would it mean for this to be done
+* Acceptance criteria: what would it mean for this to be done.
 * Tasks/Checklist: A list of tasks involved in doing this task.
-If you don't know a first task should be "Analyze this and get set of tasks"
+If you don't know a first task should be "Analyze this and get set of tasks".

 ```
 Short description of bug or feature need preferentially in a job story form.